serranoabq/ctc-full-calendar/README.md

 * 0.9.1 - Removed filter for ctc_move_date_forward since it's insufficient for daily and every-n recurrence in CTC.
 * 0.9.2 - Made calendar code compatible with PHP 5.2 (previous version required PHP 5.3)
 * 0.9.3 - Fix previous shift in day
+* 1.0 - Changed to a class object.